rkverma2022/IBM-SmartIntern-2023-AI-Public-Welfare-Chatbot-Django/README.md

 **tokenize the input string posted from the user using  tokenizer_word_index.json**

-**pass that tokenized string to the model to predict output and finally return the json response**
+**passed that tokenized string to the model to predict output and finally return the json response**

         i.e.